ChingHuanChiu/Valuation/README.md

 # TO DO
 * fix the exchanange rate
+* add the warning signal if the margin ratio is decreasing